Self-Guided Belief Propagation -- A Homotopy Continuation Method: Experiments

 \subsection{Attractive models}

-We consider grid graphs with $N=100$ random variables ($10 \times 10$), random graphs with $N=10$ random variables, and complete graphs with $N=10$ random variables.
-We generate $L=100$ models for every value of $\beta \in \{0,0.5,\ldots,5\}$ and sample the potentials according to $\field{i} \sim \mathcal{U} (-0.5, 0.5)$ and $\coupling{i}{j} \sim \mathcal{U} (0,\beta)$; i.e., overall we consider 1100 different parametrizations for each individual graph-structure.
-Note that BP is initialized 100 times for every considered model.
-We compute the MSE for every value of $\beta$ and visualize the mean and the standard deviation of the $\mse$\footnote{Note that the MSE is not Gaussian distributed but we report the standard deviation for simplicity.} as well as the number of iterations in Fig.~\ref{fig:attractive}.
+We consider grid graphs with $N=10 \times 10$ random variables, random graphs with $N=10$ random variables, and complete graphs with $N=10$ random variables.
+We generate $L=100$ models for every value of $\beta \in \{0,0.5,\ldots,5\}$ and sample the potentials according to $\field{i} \sim \mathcal{U} (-0.5, 0.5)$ and $\coupling{i}{j} \sim \mathcal{U} (0,\beta)$; i.e., overall we consider 1100 different models for each individual graph-structure.
+Note that BP is randomly initialized 100 times for every considered model.
+We compute the MSE for every value of $\beta$ and visualize the mean and the standard deviation of the $\mse$\footnote{ Note that the MSE is not Gaussian distributed but we report the standard deviation for simplicity.} as well as the number of iterations in Fig.~\ref{fig:attractive}.

-Note that BP (magenta) converges rapidly for all graphs considered; hence, there is no additional benefit for $\BPD$ (green) that only increases the number of iterations.
-SBP (blue) only slightly increases the number of iterations as compared to BP and converges in fewer iterations than $\BPD$.
-Note that SBP is guaranteed to capture the global optimum if all local potentials are unidirectional (cf. Theorem~\ref{thm:attractive}-\ref{thm:attractive_vanishing}).
-But even if we do allow for random local potentials, we empirically observe that SBP consistently outperforms BP with respect to accuracy.
-This becomes especially evident for models with strong couplings: These models exhibit multiple stable fixed points~\cite{knoll2017fixed} such that, depending on the initialization, BP often converges to inaccurate fixed points.
+BP (orange) converges rapidly for all graphs considered; hence, there is no additional benefit in using $\BPD$ (green) that only increases the number of iterations.
+SBP (blue) slightly increases the number of iterations as compared to BP but converges in fewer iterations than $\BPD$.
+Note that SBP is guaranteed to capture the global optimum when applied to unidirectional models (see Theorem~\ref{thm:accuracy:fb}-\ref{thm:accuracy:marginals}).
+But even if we do allow for random local potentials, we empirically observe that SBP consistently outperforms BP with respect to accuracy; specifically for models with strong couplings These models exhibit multiple stable fixed points~\cite{knoll2017fixed} such that, depending on the initialization, BP often converges to inaccurate fixed points while SBP selects an accurate one.